coderefinery/workshop-intro/livestream.md

 ### HackMD is too fast to follow
 - Don't follow it.
 It's published for future reference.
+- Only look at the bottom during the sessions.
+Review later.
 - Write your question and come back to it later.

 ### HackMD lags and you can't edit / text goes wrong